Jump To Section

 There’s one insect that makes the homeowner tremble at first glance.
-Of all the insects out there, few can do the tremendous amount of damage of the termite.
+Of all the pests out there, few can do the tremendous amount of damage as termites.
 Still, many confuse this master of destruction with the winged ant.
-They look remarkably similar, but they’re quite different.
+They look remarkably similar, but actually aren’t.
+So let’s take a look at the differences in a termite vs flying ant comparison.

-Now, please make no mistake that the winged ant can cause damage to your home, but it doesn’t pose near the threat of the termite.
-The key before you go into hysterics is to know which pest you’re dealing with so that you can correctly combat the problem.
-It’s best to take a picture or save a dead bug for further identification.
-This will help any pest control professional to help you in eradicating the issue.
+First off, make no mistake—the winged ant can cause damage to your home, but it doesn’t pose near the threat of the termite.
+It’s important to know which pest you’re dealing with so that you can correctly combat the problem.
+Take a picture of the damage or save a dead bug when possible.
+This will help our Kapture pest professional quickly identify the issue so that we can get started right away.

 Termites and Flying Ants